mohammedwazier/MonitoringFinalProject/README.md

 # MonitoringFinalProject
-This is my final project to get my degree on telkom university
+This is my final project to get my degree on Telkom University